 Now’s the Time to Get a Lawyer

 Get a lawyer right away.
 Don’t wait until you’ve made statements to the police that could hurt your case.

-When the stop happens, as I’ve said in past DUI blog articles, you have the right to keep your mouth shut – so keep your mouth shut.
+When the stop happens, you have the right to keep your mouth shut – so keep your mouth shut.
 Don’t make any statements that could be used against you.
 That means don’t answer questions.
 The officer may still give you a ticket or arrest you, but you won’t be giving them any more evidence to use at trial.

 Call a lawyer who knows Nebraska DUI law immediately to help you through the rest of the criminal and DMV process.

 Arraignment and Bond